RobertBroersma/resume/README.md

 _June 2018 — June 2020_\
 Vodafone is merging with Ziggo (a dutch TV/Phone/Internet provider) and they needed a new online shop.
 We've built a complex shopping basket in React and Redux.
 I was involved in making architectural decisions and helping junior developers in the team.
+During this time I also developed a keen interest in test-driven development.

 # 💯 My favourite tools